BEIJING (Reuters) - China created 12.7 million new jobs in urban areas in 2012, the Ministry of Human Resources and Social Security, said on Friday.

-Economists at Nomura in Hong Kong said other data signaled that China’s labor market had tightened in the fourth quarter of 2012, with an index of the ratio of urban labor demand to supply rising to 1.08 from 1.05 in Q3 - its highest since the index was first published in 2002.
+Economists at Nomura in Hong Kong said other data signalled that China’s labour market had tightened in the fourth quarter of 2012, with an index of the ratio of urban labour demand to supply rising to 1.08 from 1.05 in Q3 - its highest since the index was first published in 2002.

-China’s migrant workers are the backbone of the country’s labor force, working mainly in low paid jobs on construction sites and in factories.
+China’s migrant workers are the backbone of the country’s labour force, working mainly in low paid jobs on construction sites and in factories.

 Beijing has mandated that minimum wages rise at least 13 percent a year during the course of the current five-year plan that runs to 2015.